Pacific Northwest Cover Crop Decision Aid System

 The effects of cover-crop treatment, nested within farm, on each response variable (soil biological, chemical and physical properties) will be analyzed with analysis of variance (ANOVA), multivariate analysis of variance (MANOVA), or mixed models with data transformed as required for each variable.
 For common cover crop treatments, the effects of farm site and production zone and their interaction on response variables will also be assessed.
 Specifically, differences in weed and insect abundance, species richness, diversity, and community composition will be analyzed using appropriate mix-effects ANOVA models and multivariate analysis such as Non-Metric Multidimensional Scaling (NMDS).
 We will test differences in weed and insect community structures between cover crop treatment and termination timing using Permutational Multivariate Analysis of Variance (PERMANOVA) of the dissimilarity matrix using the vegan package in R statistical software (R Core Team 2019, Oksanen et al. 2020).
 This will enable detection of effects that are broadly relevant in the iPNW across its precipitation regimes and those that are site or production class specific, critical information for guiding cover crop implementation and management.
 Summaries of all these findings will be distilled for presentation on the project’s PaNDAS website into thematic segments such as: “Terminating your cover crop to optimize water use”, “Best cover crop species for water conservation”, and “iPNW cover crops and weed suppression”.
 The findings will also be unique and publishable in refereed journals including Journal of Agronomy, Journal of Soil and Water Conservation, Applied Soil Ecology.

 Between the project start date and April 15, 2023, the specific plot locations were identified on each of the 8 farmer cooperator/co-PI farms (Fig. 2) and flagged for planting.
-In this reporting year, plots were established, instrumented, planted and monitored on all 8 farms.
+First sets of plots were established instrumented, planted and monitored on all 8 farms in 2023 and second sets of plots were established, planted and monitored in 2024 field season on each farm.
+The second set was close to the first set, generally less than a mile distant.
+In 2024, data were taken on the follow-on BAU treatment (winter wheat) over the 2023 plots as well as from cover crops in the 2024 plots.

 Operations conducted on each farm - Objective 1

-- Infiltration was measured at two farms, one in each rainfall zone, after the final cover crop termination.
+• Infiltration was measured at two farms in 2023, one in each rainfall zone, after the final cover crop termination and in one farm in 2024.
 This is a very time consuming measurement to collect.
 We used a dual infiltrometer in attempt to get a more accurate reading than the simpler single ring infiltrometer.
 This original plan is stated in the last report under ‘Design and Treatments: Soil physical properties’ subheading and also mentioned under Objective 2.

 Operations conducted on each of these sites - Objective 2